-UNDERSTANDING

-THE ICF/IDP

-LEGISLATIVE

-REQUIREMENTS

-AND PURPOSE

-What is an ICF?
+UNDERSTANDING THE ICF/IDP LEGISLATIVE REQUIREMENTS AND PURPOSE What is an ICF?
 What is an IDP?
 What if We Already Have an IDP?
 When, Where, and How to Involve the Public?

-GETTING READY

-Consider Your Municipality's Negotiating Team

-Identify Your Municipality's Desired Outcomes

-Complete Your Services Inventory

-Bilateral vs. Multilateral ICF Considerations GETTING TOGETHER

-WHAT HAPPENS

-WHEN WE DON'T AGREE?

-Your Role in the Process

-Identifying Your Mutual ICF Outcomes

-Sample Kick-Off Agenda and facilitation guide

-Collaborative Framework WORKBOOK
+HAPPENS IF WE DON'T AGREE?
+GETTING READY GETTING TOGETHER Consider Your Municipality's Negotiating Team Identify Your Your Role in the Process Municipality's Desired Outcomes Identifying Your Mutual ICF Outcomes Complete Your Services Inventory Agree on a Process to Move Forward Bilateral vs. Multilateral ICF Sample Kick-Off Agenda Considerations and facilitation guide